 Deducting the current pressure readout provided by the gauge from the Standard PSI will give you the amount of pressure you need to add to the tire.

 Turn the inflator on and place the hose nozzle onto the valve stem.
 Then press the lever down as you did with the gauge to check the pressure.
-When the air starts flowing through hose and going into the tire, you will feel and hear a hissing sound.
+When the air starts flowing through the hose and going into the tire, you will feel and hear a hissing sound.
 Press more tightly if the air goes around the valve.
+Check out the tire pressure gauge for racing.

 As you go until you reach the recommended pressure, you need to check the pressure with your gauge on an interval.
 Release the inflation lever and check the pressure.
 If still low pressure, continue inflating and checking until the desired PSI is obtained.